-Switching off completely, swaying palm trees, the sand between your toes—you’ve been dreaming about this moment for months.
-But do you always find yourself feeling like you’ve got so much on your plate before you leave that you’re never going to get through it all in time?
-And once you’ve got to your destination, does it just seem like you’re spending all your time recuperating rather than actually enjoying your vacation?
+Whether you’re heading to a ski resort in Colorado, flying to somewhere sunny, or simply taking a couple of days for yourself, being able to switch off completely during your vacation is something we daydream about often… But do you always find yourself feeling like you’ve got so much on your plate before you leave that you’re never going to get through it all in time?
+And once you’ve got to your destination, does it just seem like you’re spending all your time recuperating rather than enjoying your vacation?
 Should you be canceling that ticket to Bangkok, Santorini, or Barcelona?
 Are you thinking about putting off that trip to the countryside?
 Don’t!
 Have faith.
-Prepare for your break wisely—and well in advance—by following a few golden rules.
+Prepare for your break wisely—and well in advance—by following eight straightforward tips.

 1. Loosen up

 Breathe in through your nose for four seconds and out through your mouth for eight.
 Repeat.
 Begin preparing for your vacation by getting rid of that excess stress that pushes you to run around and do 15 things at once.
 You’ll only end up complicating things and making a mess of what needs to be done.
 Relax, get a cup of coffee, and keep reading.

 2. Make a to-do list

 Some people use a handy notebook or Post-its, and they’re great—if you go back and read them.
 Others use apps such as Todoist, Toodledo, Trello, or Bubblz, which have the bonus that you’re able to share your list with your coworkers.
 Whatever you choose to go with, get to work on that to-do list now.
 You’ll be able to pinpoint and see the work that needs to be completed before you leave.
 It’s the best way of staying on top of things and saving you time in the long run.
 Here are some more to-do tips:

 Rank your tasks according to their importance and priority before you leave, and establish a time frame for each project